 "And then you can tell me why she shouldn't beat you and your little squad up too."

-"I'd do it myself, but those soldier boys decided to mess around in my brain, just to see what would happen.
+"I'd do it myself, but those soldier boys decided to mess around in my brain, just to see what would happen, to make it so I can't even defend myself.
 Then they thought they'd have a spot of torture.
 So explain it to me, Major

 " Spike spat.